FrederikTobner/JANUS/book/src/chapter-03-boot-process/linker-script.md

 Linker scripts are weird.
 They're not C. They're not assembly.
 They're their own strange declarative language that tells `ld` (the linker): "put this section here, that section there, and make sure everything lines up."
 Think of it as interior design for memory—you're telling the linker where to place the furniture, except the furniture is code and if you put it in the wrong place, the CPU throws a tantrum and reboots.

+[!side]
+Linker script syntax is arcane.
+Don't try to memorize it.
+Copy, modify, and reference as needed.
+[/!side]

 > **The Crux: Why Can't the Linker Just Figure It Out?**
 >
 > For normal programs, it can!
 The default linker script works fine because the OS loader handles the details.
 But we *are* the OS.
 We need exact control over: